 Personal Counselling Services (PCS) provides:

-- consultation to the York Community regarding issues related to mental health and students in distress or crisis;
+- consultation with the York Community regarding issues related to mental health and students in distress or crisis

 To learn more about other resources that are related to mental health and wellness at York, click on this link mhw.info.yorku.ca.